 Overview: The Haralson County School District (HCSD) is committed to ensuring success for each student and creating student agency through personalized learning opportunities.
 Access to technology is an essential part of that vision.
 The HCSD Chromebook Program is designed to support and enable this vision by providing the resources and support necessary for student and teacher success.
-Through this program, students will receive learning devices and access to a digital learning environment.
-We believe these tools will serve as yet another powerful learning resource in support of authentic learning experiences, 21st Century skill development, and opportunities for students to demonstrate mastery of core competencies.
+This program will give students learning devices and access to a digital learning environment.
+We believe these tools will serve as another powerful learning resource supporting authentic learning experiences, 21st Century skill development, and opportunities for students to demonstrate mastery of core competencies.